-The President or Clinical Liaison provides clinical staff supervision for Therapy Staff, LLC's healthcare professionals.
-The President or Clinical Liaison has an understanding of the scope of services provided by the disciplines supervised.
-The President or Clinical Liaison utilizes the appropriate practice acts, the professional licensing and certification boards and professional associations as clinical resources, as needed.
-It is the President or Clinical Liaison's responsibility to identify and report aberrant or illegal behavior to professional boards and law enforcement agencies.
+The RN Clinical Supervisor provides clinical staff supervision for Aequor's healthcare professionals.
+The RN Clinical Supervisor understands the scope of services provided by the disciplines supervised.
+The RN Clinical Supervisor utilizes the appropriate practice acts, the professional licensing and certification boards and professional associations as clinical resources, as needed.
+It is the RN Clinical Supervisor's responsibility to identify and report aberrant or illegal behavior to professional boards and law enforcement agencies.